-OBJECTIVE 9: Partner with communities to implement innovative approaches and expand the supply of safe, housing placement focused sheltering and interim housing models for Californians experiencing homelessness.
+OBJECTIVE 9: Partner with communities to implement innovative approaches and expand the supply of safe, housing-placement focused sheltering and interim housing models for Californians experiencing homelessness.

-Provide and promote guidance and technical assistance regarding HCD HCFC Ongoing throughout FYs 20-21, 21-22, and Process Measure: Documentation of guidance and technical assistance activities. modifications of land use, zoning, and other requirements for emergency shelters, navigation centers, and interim housing programs.
-22-23 Outcome Measure: Approximately 68% of jurisdictions with commitments to amend zoning for emergency shelter parking requirements, low barrier navigation centers, and by right permanent supportive housing.
-5. Implement the Returning Home Well initiative, in partnership with philanthrop organizations and local partners, to expand residential treatment and interin housing options, including recovery housing models and quarantine options during the pandemic, for people transitioning from corrections settings.
-DSS Ongoing throughout FYs 20-21 and 21-22, and activities expected to be sustained into future FYs Outcome Measure: Increased community capacity to provide treatment and interim housing options to target population.
-6. Provide technical assistance and guidance that will support the continued application of Housing First practices, including lowered barriers and housing- focused services and supports, within sheltering and interim housing programs All HCFC Member Departments Ongoing throughout FYs 20-21, 21-22, and 22-23 Process Measure: Documentation of guidance materials, training activities, and initiation of TA in timely manner.
-Output Measure: Number of communities receiving formal TA.
-Outcome Measures: Specific outcome measures will be developed and tracked for each formal TA engagement.
+3. Provide guidance and supports to sustain and strengthen the implementation of Project Roomkey non-congregate sheltering sites to address the health and safety needs of people experiencing homelessness during the COVID-19 pandemic, and identify and share lessons learned.
+DSS HCFC, DHCS, CDPH Implemented 3 rd Quarter, FY 19-20.
+On- going throughout FY 20-21.
+Outcome Measure: Individuals served and occupancy data.
+4. Provide and promote guidance and technical assistance regarding modifications of land use, zoning, and other requirements for emergency shelters, navigation centers, and interim housing programs.
+HCD HCFC Ongoing throughout FYs 20-21, 21-22, and 22-23 Process Measure: Documentation of guidance and technical assistance activities.
+Outcome Measure: Approximately 68% of jurisdictions with commitments to amend zoning for emergency shelter parking requirements, Low barrier navigation centers and by right permanent supportive housing.
+5. Implement the Returning Home Well initiative, in partnership with philanthropic organizations and local partners, to expand residential treatment and interim housing options, including recovery housing models and quarantine options during the pandemic, for people transitioning from corrections settings.
+CDCR DSS Ongoing throughout FYs 20-21 and 21-22, and activities expected to be sustained into future FYs Outcome Measure: Increased community capacity to provide treatment and interim housing options to target population.